google-research/google-research/scalable_shampoo/README.md

 theoretical properties, due to their prohibitive computation, memory and communication costs.

-Here we present a scalable implementation of a second-order preconditioned method (concretely, a variant of full-matrix Adagrad) that provides significant convergence and wall-clock time improvements compared to conventional first-order methods on state-of-the-art deep models.
+Here we present a scalable implementation of a second-order preconditioning method (concretely, a variant of full-matrix Adagrad) that provides significant convergence and wall-clock time improvements compared to conventional first-order methods on state-of-the-art deep models.